Portuguese yields dip as Lisbon pledges "clean" bailout exit

-Some in the market, such as Commerzbank strategists, said these improvements might prompt upgrades to the country's credit rating.
+Some in the market, such as Commerzbank strategists, said these improvements could prompt upgrades to the country's credit rating.
 All three major rating agencies - Moody's, Standard & Poor's and Fitch - have junk ratings on Portugal.

 "Reading what it would take to upgrade Portugal, we expect a one-notch upgrade with a positive outlook in our base case scenario.
-At the very least, Moody's should lift the outlook to positive," Commmerzbank strategists said in a note.
+At the very least, Moody's should lift the outlook to positive," Commmerzbank strategist said in a note.

 Fitch already has a positive outlook on Portugal and S&P is expected to follow suit.